Skip to main content

 Security

-2. Use HTTPS only for webhook endpoints.
+2. Use HTTPS only for your webhook URL.

 Need help?